 Language courses beyond the first year also count toward the seven; a language course at the 107/108 level or above counts toward the seven and satisfies one of four distribution requirements.
 Students majoring in Chemical and Biological Engineering are required to fulfill one distribution area with a course in Ethical Thought and Moral Values (EM).

-Proficiency in a foreign language is required for graduation under the A.B. program.
-Many undergraduates satisfy the foreign language requirement by demonstrating proficiency when they enter the University; proficiency is demonstrated by documenting the results of AP tests or SAT Subject Tests, or by taking placement tests administered by academic departments at Princeton.
+Proficiency in a language other than English is required for graduation under the A.B. program.
+Many undergraduates satisfy the language requirement by demonstrating proficiency when they enter the University; proficiency is demonstrated by documenting the results of AP tests or SAT Subject Tests, or by taking placement tests administered by academic departments at Princeton.
 Those tests can also determine whether a student is eligible to elect advanced courses (200 and 300 level).
 See the individual department entries for further information.

 The distribution areas described below should serve as a broad intellectual map for students to follow as they work their way through the curriculum.
 These distribution areas mark the boundaries of what the faculty believes are the important substantive fields of inquiry and methodological approaches that are integral to a rich and lasting undergraduate education.
 There are no required courses; instead, the areas encourage students to make choices that best suit their intellectual curiosity and academic goals.